wpscholar-wp-plugins/random-post-on-refresh/readme.txt

 * **size** - Provide a registered image size to use for image display (optional, only takes effect if images are being shown).
 Example: `[random_post_on_refresh size="thumbnail"]`

 * **show** - Provide a comma-separated list of post elements to display.
-Options are: title, image, excerpt.
+You can also use a vertical pipe `|` character instead of a comma to separate items into columns.
+Options are: title, image, excerpt, content.
 Defaults to `title, image, excerpt`.
+Items will show in the order you provide.
 Note: If images are shown, only posts with featured images will be returned.
 Example: `[random_post_on_refresh show="title, image"]`

 Keep in mind that any of these attributes can be combined as needed.
 Example: `[random_post_on_refresh author="19" size="full" not="2310"]`.
 Also, keep in mind that the shortcode can be used in text widgets.